Liron-Toledo/game-of-life/README.md

 - 🟦 **Dynamic Grid**: View and interact with the grid using mouse or touch.
 - 🎛️ **Controls**:
   - Start/Pause the simulation.
-  - Clear or randomize the grid.
+  - Clear or randomise the grid.
   - Adjust grid size and simulation speed.
   - Navigate through simulation history with "Step Back" and "Step Forward."
 - 🌗 **Theme Toggle**: Switch between light and dark themes.
-- 📱 **Mobile-Friendly**: Optimized for mobile devices with responsive design.
+- 📱 **Mobile-Friendly**: Optimised for mobile devices with responsive design.
 - 📁 **Export/Import**: Save the grid state to a JSON file or load a saved grid.
 - 🔔 **Notifications**: Provides feedback on actions like grid export, import, or size adjustments.